MohdTamimi1/ChatGPT-TaskManagementSystem/weeklyprogess.md

   - add priority to tasks
   - view tasks by priority
   - update priority of tasks
-  - This could be a simple high/medium/low system, or it could be a numerical system where users assign a number to indicate priority.
+  - A simple high/medium/low system to indicate priority.
 - Testing the feature with ChatGPT (Done), testing the functionality of deleting priority and updating and setting a default priority for tasks
 - Priority feature update function is working correctly, and updating task it self requires deleting the existing task then update it with the new task.
 - The default priority is set to low for all tasks (Tested and working correctly)